opencog/link-grammar/bindings/python/README.md

-# Python bindings for Link Grammar
+# Python2 bindings for Link Grammar

 Description
 ===========
-This directory contains a Python interface to the Link Grammar C library.
+This directory contains a Python 2.7 interface to the Link Grammar C library.
+It is also used to generate the Python 3.4 bindings, in the `python3` directory.

 Testing